Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 Every visual element must contribute to the same narrative.

 Typography plays a central role in this process.
 The choice of fonts, spacing, and hierarchy influences how the content is perceived.
-Luxury typography often emphasizes elegance and readability, avoiding overly decorative styles.

 Color is another critical factor.
 Luxury brands often use restrained color palettes, but restraint does not mean limitation.
-Colors must be chosen deliberately, ensuring that they reflect the brand’s identity and create the desired emotional response.

 Whitespace is often overlooked but plays a crucial role in luxury design.
-It creates breathing space, allowing elements to stand out.
-It also contributes to the sense of refinement.

 Visual identity is not about decoration.